 French pâté is the quintessential welcome nosh for entertaining, setting the tone for a festive evening.
 If you know how to make meatloaf, then you essentially know how to make pâté, This Veal and Pork Country pâté is delicious, elegant and perfect for cocktail parties and the holidays.

 This French pâté (pronounced pat-tay) is based on my Mother’s recipe and it’s always a hit during the holidays.
 In fact, it’s usually the most requested dish at my brother’s Christmas Eve open house.
 Her recipe uses chunks of Virginia Ham and sherry which give it a festive appearance and flavor.
-This version deviates slightly by soaking prunes in Cognac for little pops of sweetness throughout the terrine.
+This version deviates slightly by skipping the ham and instead, soaking those gorgeous French Agen prunes in Cognac for little pops of sweetness throughout the terrine.

 How to Make Pâté